 Skin warts are common, and there are many treatments.
 If home remedies for warts don't work, you can try over-the-counter wart removers.
 If your warts still don't disappear, you can turn to treatment by a doctor, who can freeze or cut off the wart.

-Here are some home remedies and treatments for common warts, such as plantar warts on the soles of the feet or palmer warts on the hands.
+Here are some home remedies and treatments for common warts, such as plantar warts on the soles of the feet or palmar warts on the hands.
 For the most part, these remedies do not work very often.

 Over-the-Counter Wart Removers

 Many over-the-counter wart treatments contain salicylic acid.
-The success rate is about 50% over six weeks or so.
+The success rate is about 50% over 6 weeks or so.
 Other treatments work by "freezing" the wart.
 After two or three treatments, each lasting about 10 days, the success rate is about 40% to 50%.

 Warts Treatments From a Doctor or Dermatologist

-Liquid nitrogen to freeze the wart off
+- Liquid nitrogen to freeze the wart off

-Laser or surgery to cut the wart off
+- Laser or surgery to cut the wart off

 - Topical immune system stimulants such as squaric acid, which is applied to the skin for several weeks to help fight the virus that causes the wart

 Immune therapy for warts can take 6 to 12 weeks to work.
 Removing warts with a laser or surgery is the fastest treatment, but is also the most expensive and invasive.
 It also may cause scarring.